hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 Additionally, transaction metadata has hard limits.

 When a Storage Entry is created, the first field, `E-7-1`, refers to the identity `SSI` of the creator of the Storage Entry.
 The Storage Entry is also designed as a chain, similar to the `SSI` entries.
-The creator (`E-7-1`) is allowed to send follow-up events/operations to update the content of the entry.
+The creator (`E-7-1`) is allowed to send follow-up events to update the content of the entry.

 Like the `SSI`, the `**Storage Entry**`, all events can be referenced by the hash (`HASH_ALGORITHM`).
 But the identifier of the entry is the reference to the first event of the chain.
 The create storage event `E-7` should include a nonce (`E-7-50`) to allow for the creation of multiple distinct entries with the same initial information.